Information for refugees who wish to study in Germany

 For those who already have a foreign higher education degree, an official Statement of Comparability can be issued.
 Referring to this statement, German institutions of higher education, which are responsible for recognizing foreign degrees and academic credits for the purpose of university admissions and access to advanced study, can decide on recognition of foreign educational qualifications.

-For applicants with a foreign higher education entrance qualification, the University Application Service for International Students - uni-assist - evaluates, on behalf of numerous German universities, education certificates and provides information whether the admission requirements for a university study in Germany are met.
+For applicants with a foreign higher education entrance qualification, the University Application Service for International Students - uni-assist - evaluates, on behalf of numerous German universities, education certificates and provides information about whether the admission requirements for a university study in Germany are met.

 In general, holders of foreign higher education degree may directly apply for a Statements of Comparability.
 Information on the fees for Statements of Comparability can be found here.

-For the practical verification of the higher education entrance qualification the European Recognition Manual can be taken into account.
-The manual describes how the educational background of refugees, displaced persons or persons in a refugee-like situation can be reconstructed involving those – often incomplete –documents and supporting evidence that the applicant is able to provide.
+For the practical verification of the higher education entrance qualification, the European Recognition Manual can be taken into account.
+The manual describes how the educational background of refugees, displaced persons or persons in a refugee-like situation can be reconstructed involving those – often incomplete – documents and supporting evidence that the applicant is able to provide.
 In addition, the assessment procedure could also include specially arranged examinations, interviews with staff of higher education institutions in order to verify whether the eligibility requirements for admission to higher education are fulfilled.

 In Germany, the majority of higher education institutions are financed by the state and charge low or no tuition fees.
 An overview of tuition fees for every German federal state gives the Website www.studis-online.de.
 Some universities waive tuition fees for refugees.
-Please contact the Welcome Centre or the International Office of the concerned university for further information.
+Please contact the Welcome Centre or the International Office of the university concerned for further information.

 Academic refugees enrolled as students at German higher education institutions may be eligible for funding in accordance with the "Bundesausbildungsförderungsgesetz" (Federal Training Assistance Act) or "BAföG".